 Many people of Kolkata consider the book fair an inherent part of Kolkata, and instances of people visiting the Fair every day during its duration are not uncommon.
 With a total footfall of over 2.2 million people, it is the world’s largest book fair by attendance.
 Statistics say that the Fair has sold books that are worth 22 crores.

 Kolkata Book Fair – Bottom Line

 The International Kolkata Book Fair is a spectacle that is huge, loud, crowded, intellectual, artistic, musical, nostalgic, controversial, chaotic, and gastronomic.
-It encapsulates the character of the city and its most seen folk – literary Bengali in its way.
+It encapsulates the character of the city and its most seen folk–literary Bengali in its way.

 The book fair serves as a hub that caters to the intellectual and cultural curiosity of the masses, starting from kindergarten-going toddlers to the older generations.
-It has been a go-to place for every individual during winters.
+It has been a go-to place for every individual during winter.
 The book fair holds a lot of emotion for most of the people in Kolkata.
 The perfect mix of literature, art, music, controversy, facts, thoughts, and emotions can be found here.

 The International Kolkata book fair or Boi Mela is a space where everyone converges.
 Readers rediscover their old love, non-readers discover their love for reading, and everyone returns with a book and some lovely memories.
 Also check other fairs and festivals if you love visiting the book fair.